LongChampion/HaoTuHip/MYLOG/fastbin_dup_into_stack.md

 # Fastbin duplicate into STACK
 > LongChampion, 12/03/2020

-> Please read `fastbin_dup.md` to know how to duplicate the fastbin linked list
+> Please read `fastbin_dup.md` to know how to duplicate the chunk in fastbin linked list.

 My code:
 ```